The genus Rubus is part of the Rose family which is family number 48 in Stace. See for more about the woody Rosaceae in my post here.

 - A fibre is obtained from the stem and used to make twine

 - The flowers and fruits are very beneficial to a host of wildlife.
 Plants are spread by seed deposited in the droppings of birds and mammals.
-They often spring up in burnt-over, logged or abandoned land and
+They often spring up in burnt-over, logged or abandoned land and it

-- Make an excellent pioneer species, creating the right conditions for woodland trees to move in.
+- Makes an excellent pioneer species, creating the right conditions for woodland trees to move in.
 The trees will often grow in the middle of a clump of blackberries, the prickly stems protecting them from rabbits!

 - Plants form dense thickets and this makes excellent cover for birds.